parrt/msds692/notes/openapi.md

 > The OMDb API is a free web service to obtain movie information, all content and images on the site are contributed and maintained by our users.

+Hmmm...as of 2018, you have to [get an API key](http://www.omdbapi.com/apikey.aspx).
+They will send you a key by email that you must activate.

 Let's also learn a more convenient way to specify URL parameters (with a dictionary).

 ```python